adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP30CERT1
 Certificate of less than one academic year in Multi/Interdisciplinary Studies.
-Cert. less than one academic yr in Multi/Interdisciplinary Studies.
+Cert. <1 academic yr in Multi/Interdisciplinary Studies.

 CIP30CERT2
 Certificate of at least one but less than two academic years in Multi/Interdisciplinary Studies.
-Cert. at least one but less than two academicyrs in Multi/Interdisciplinary Studies.
+Cert. >1<2 academicyrs in Multi/Interdisciplinary Studies.

 CIP30ASSOC
 Associate degree in Multi/Interdisciplinary Studies.
 Assoc. deg. in Multi/Interdisciplinary Studies.

 CIP30CERT4
-Award of more than two but less than four academic years in Multi/Interdisciplinary Studies.
+Award of at least two but less than four academic years in Multi/Interdisciplinary Studies.
-Award more than two but less than four academicyrs in Multi/Interdisciplinary Studies.
+Award >2<4 academicyrs in Multi/Interdisciplinary Studies.

 CIP30BACHL
 Bachelor's degree in Multi/Interdisciplinary Studies.